Skip to main content

 Fire & Smoke FAQ

-Fire restoration timelines vary significantly based on the severity and scope of damage.
-A kitchen fire with limited smoke spread might take 1–2 weeks.
-A house fire with structural damage could take 2–6 months including reconstruction.
-Here's a general breakdown: Days 1–3 — Emergency services: board-up, tarping, debris removal, initial assessment.
-Week 1–2 — Smoke and soot cleaning, odor treatment, content pack-out and cleaning.
-Weeks 2–8 — Structural repairs, drywall replacement, painting, flooring.
-Final phase — Content return, final cleaning, walkthrough.
-We provide a detailed timeline after our free assessment and keep you updated throughout every phase.
+Timelines depend on severity.
+A small contained fire with smoke cleanup may finish in 1–2 weeks.
+A house fire requiring structural rebuild can run 2–6 months.
+The general phases: Days 1–3 — emergency board-up, tarping, debris removal, full assessment.
+Weeks 1–2 — soot and smoke cleanup, odor treatment, contents pack-out.
+Weeks 2–8 — structural repairs, drywall, paint, flooring.
+Final phase — contents return, final clean, walkthrough.
+We give you a realistic timeline after the free on-site inspection and keep you updated through every phase.

 Need Fire & Smoke Help Right Now?